CephalofairGames/merc-packs-faq/index.md

 **Her Highness (9, bot)** – If the Heal targets you, enemies adjacent to you still only take damage once.

+**Ancestry Note** - Anaphi is a Vermling for any situations that check Ancestry (such as some event cards).

 ![divider](/assets/images/divider2.png)

 ### <a name="page_03">1.2</a> Cassandra